When you think of Bundesliga football the first clubs that spring to mind are the likes of Bayern Munich, Borussia Dortmund and Bayer Leverkusen.

-Inamoto is still playing at the age of 39 but 10 years ago the Japanese international was playing in Germany for Eintracht Frankfurt.
+Inamoto is still playing at the age of 40 but just over a decade ago the Japanese international was playing in Germany for Eintracht Frankfurt.

 Two seasons in Frankfurt brought zero goals but he did make a good impression on the locals.
 Now back in his native Japan, he will likely retire at his current club SC Sagamihara in J-League 3.

 Joselu has played for some pretty big clubs during his career but he has never been as successful as he was during his time with Frankfurt.
 The striker, formerly of Newcastle United, is a product of the famous Celta Vigo academy.

 He moved to Real Madrid before venturing to Hoffenheim.
 In 2013 he went on a season-long loan to the Eagles where he netted 14 goals in 33 appearances including nine in the Bundesliga.
 It remains his most prolific season to date.

 Current club: Crystal Palace (on loan from Everton)